Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-01-22-mouse-events.md

 ```

 Now, you see the ellipse move with the mouse.
-Pretty cool right?
+Pretty cool, right?